Comfy cabin; easy to park; loads of technology; decent cargo space; better-than-expected handling

 Unhurried acceleration; continuously variable transmission (CVT); middle-of-the-pack fuel economy, full range of safety/driver-assist features only available on top trim level

 Unless you must have the full suite of safety/driver-assist systems, the Nissan Rogue Sport SV is the way we would go.
-We would opt for the surround cameras and monitor as well as forward emergency braking and rear cross-traffic alert; but otherwise, the SV is nicely equipped.
-Find a Nissan Rogue Sport for sale
+We would opt for the Technology package, which adds heated seats and mirrors, surround cameras, navigation, blind spot monitoring and rear cross-traffic alert; but otherwise, the SV is nicely equipped.

-Nissan offers the Rogue Sport in three grades: S, SV and SL.
+Nissan offers the 2018 Nissan Rogue Sport in three grades: S, SV and SL.

-The S ($22,380) comes right out of the box with 16-inch steel wheels, Easy Fill Tire Alert, outboard power mirrors, cruise control, cloth seats, a 60/40 split-folding rear seat, power windows and door locks, air conditioning, Bluetooth connectivity, a USB port, hands-free texting, a rearview camera, a 4-speaker audio system with satellite-radio capability and a 5-in display.
+The S ($22,615) comes right out of the box with 16-inch steel wheels, easy-fill tire alert, outboard power mirrors, cruise control, cloth seats, a 60/40-split folding rear seat, power windows and door locks, air conditioning, Bluetooth connectivity, a USB port, hands-free texting, a rearview camera and a 4-speaker audio system with satellite-radio capability and a 5-in display.

-The SV ($23,980) adds 17-in aluminum-alloy wheels, roof rails, auto on/off headlights, outboard mirror-mounted turn indicators, a 6-way power driver's seat, dual-zone automatic climate control, push-button ignition and two additional audio speakers.
-Options include heated outboard mirrors, fog lights, heated front seats, Nissan Connect with Navigation, Siri Eyes Free, a 360-degree around-view camera system, remote engine start, forward emergency braking and rear cross-traffic alert.
+The SV ($24,215) adds 17-in aluminum-alloy wheels, roof rails, auto on/off headlights, outboard mirror-mounted turn indicators, a 6-way power driver's seat, dual-zone automatic climate control, push-button ignition and two additional audio speakers.
+Options include heated outboard mirrors, fog lights, heated front seats, Nissan Connect with Navigation, Siri Eyes Free, a 360-degree around-view camera system, remote engine start, blind spot monitoring and rear cross-traffic alert.

 |Basic||3 Years/36,000 Miles|